minrk/jupyterhub-swarm/README.md

 It takes quite a few arguments to run the hub how we want it.
 We want to:

 1. pin it to a particular node
-2. put it on the jupyterhub network
+2. put it on the jupyterhub network with hostname 'jupyterhub'
 3. mount the swarm credentials directory
 4. pass the swarm environment variables
+5. expose port 8000

 This amounts to: